pymc-devs/pytensor/doc/introduction.rst

     assert 4.0 == f(1.5, 2.5)

-Pytensor is not a programming language in the normal sense because you write a program in Python that builds expressions for Pytensor.
+PyTensor is not a programming language in the normal sense because you write a program in Python that builds expressions for PyTensor.
 Still it is like a programming language in the sense that you have to

 - declare variables ``a`` and ``b`` and give their types,